AngelaGu706/AngelaGu706.github.io/_pages/about.md

 Previously, I worked at **HireBeat** (AI startup) and **iQiyi** (China's leading streaming platform), focusing on AI-driven automation and BI analytics.

 # 🔥 News
 - *2025.08*: Wrapped up my summer internship at Healthfirst!
-Excited to apply these skills in future data engineering roles.
+Excited to apply these skills in future engineering roles.
 - *2025.07*: Selected for interviews with a research program focused on data and AI applications.

 # 💻 Internships